artechconsultancyltd/uk.co.artechconsultancy.payment.worldpay/README.md

 Please feel free to contact me if you have any issues.
 You can find the contact details at the footer of this document.

-Currently tested in CiviCRM 5.x.x / Drupal 7.x / Drupal 8.x.
+Currently tested in CiviCRM 5.x.x / Drupal 7.x / Drupal 8.x. / Drupal 9.x

 --
 # CONTACT INFORMATION